The Genius: Grand Final: Episode 4: Fish Shop (10 contestants)

 This game is similar to Fruit Stand, the first game in The Genius: Black Garnet.

 The objective of Fish Shop is to earn the most money, done through collaborating with the competition to sell at high prices, or undercutting their trust.
 The fish sold in Fish Shop were hairtail, mackerel, and squid.
 Players are given 6 sales tickets to be used freely over the course of 4 rounds.
-Sales tickets can be traded in for the right to sell a fish (Sales tickets are non-transferrable between players).
+Sales tickets can be traded in for the right to sell a fish (Sales tickets are non-transferable between players).
 Before the start of a round, a player must choose how many sales tickets to use, and what fish they wish to sell with those tickets.
 Once everyone submits their tickets in secret, the players selling each fish will be revealed.
 Players must then decide on an asking price for their fish, from a minimum of ₩1000 to a maximum of ₩5000, as long as the price is a full dollar increment.
 After everyone anonymously submits their offers, the selling price of the fish is revealed.
 Everyone's fish will be sold by the seller offering the lowest price.
 For example, if 4 people offered to sell a squid at ₩4000, while 1 person offered to sell the squid at ₩1000, the undercutter would sell everyone's squid and earn ₩5000.
 If multiple players offer the lowest price, they will split the total earnings.
 Players also have the choice to use either a Secret or a Check item once during the game.
 The Secret item allows you to hide the selling price of one type of fish for that round.
 The Check item will let you know your total earnings so far.
 The player who earns the most after 4 rounds wins, while the player that earns the least becomes the elimination candidate.